alexey1234/arduino_hssp/README.md

 As for me original branch have problem with TARGET VDD pin.

-Also board work with tty speed 56800 bod maximum, but maybe because I have usb cable 3 meters (?)
+Also board work with tty transfer speed 57600 maximum, but maybe because I have usb cable 3 meters (?)

 I will store sketch into src folder